jmgirard/rocker-bayes/README.md

 ```

 ## Option 2: Build image locally
-You could also download the Dockerfile from GitHub and build it yourself.
+You could also download the Dockerfile from GitHub and build it yourself. <br />
 Then navigate to <http://localhost:8787> and enter "rstudio" and "pass".

 ```